 What is TCP/IP Model?

-The following article provides an outline for TCP/IP Model.
-TCP/IP expands as Transmission Control Protocol/Internet protocol.
-Here all network communication between computers can be established.
+The following is a brief outline of TCP/IP Model.
+TCP/IP stands for Transmission Control Protocol/Internet Protocol.
+The model establishes all network communication between computers.

 Understanding TCP/IP Model?

-The united states defense department initially developed the Internet protocol suite during the year 1970s.
-It allows us to connect among heterogeneous systems and holds a popular set of communication protocols.
-TCP and IP are the most popular suits among the developed ones.
-It is much more pioneer than the OSI model.
+The United States Defense Department initially developed the Internet Protocol Suite during the 1970s.
+It connects heterogeneous systems and contains a popular set of communication protocols.
+TCP and IP are the most widely used protocols and differ from the OSI model.

-Below are a few points explaining the work of TCP/IP:
+Below are a few points explaining the working of TCP/IP:

 1. Network Access Layer

 Here, the OSI model’s physical layer and data link layer combine to form the network access layer.
-It allows the transmission of data physically by the protocols and hardware elements of the layer.
-The ARP is measured to be available at layer 3 and sum up by layer 2 protocols.
+It allows the transmission of data, physically, through the protocols and hardware elements of the layer.
+The availability of ARP is measured at layer 3 and summed up by layer 2 protocols.

 2. Internet Layer

-Functionally very similar to the OSI network layer.
-All protocols for data transmission logically are defined here. the protocols here are,
+It functions similarly to the OSI network layer.
+All protocols for data transmission are as follows.
+The protocols are:

 3. Host-to-Host Layer

-Very much equivalent OSI model transport layer.
-All complexities of data are shielded from the upper layers. the key protocols here are
+It is much equivalent to the OSI model transport layer.
+All the complexities of data are shielded from the upper layers.
+The key protocols here are:

 - Transmission Control Protocol (TCP): It is branded to supply steadfast and error-free communication among end systems.
-It carries out the segmentation of data and the sequencing process.
-Largely effective but holds it is a very effective protocol.
-It also provides greater transparency which leads to the greater cost of this protocol.
+It is responsible for data segmentation and sequencing.
+TCP provides greater transparency, which leads to its higher cost.

-- User Datagram Protocol (UDP): It is very cost-effective here can be used when security is not a great factor; this is a connectionless protocol.
+- User Datagram Protocol (UDP): It is very cost-effective and can be used when security is not a major factor.
+UDP is a connectionless protocol.

 4. Process Layer

-All functions of the top three layers of the OSI model are done here.
-Application Layer, Session Layer, and Presentation layer.
-It is responsible for controlling user interface specifications and node-to-node communication. mostly used protocols are, HTTP SNMP, NTP,NFS, HTTPS, FTP, TFTP, Telnet, SSH, SMTP, DNS, DHCP, NFS, X Window, LPD.
+All the functions of the top three layers of the OSI model, i.e., Application Layer, Session Layer, and Presentation layer, execute herein.
+It is responsible for controlling user interface specifications and node-to-node communication.
+The most commonly used protocols are: HTTP SNMP, NTP,NFS, HTTPS, FTP, TFTP, Telnet, SSH, SMTP, DNS, DHCP, NFS, X Window, and LPD.

-- NTP: NTP expands as Network Time Protocol.
-It is worn to harmonize the clocks in the computer to a single standard time zone.
-Largely plays a vital role in bank-oriented transactions.
+- NTP: Stands for Network Time Protocol.
+It harmonizes the clocks in the computer systems into a single standard time zone.
+NTP plays a crucial role in bank-oriented transactions.

 Advantages of TCP/IP Model